sanjar91/OucHH/README.md

 * Synchronous electric Motor: This motor will receive relay from Raspberry Pi and rotate a prop arm.
 Below are the specifications of the motor:
   * Frequency 50/60Hz, Power 4W, Voltage AC 100~127V, Speed 5~6R/min
 * Plastic prop arm: This prop arm will be attached to the motor.
 When the motor starts the arm will rotate and continuously slap the user until the users stops the alarm
-* Raspberry Pi 3B+:  Using Wi-Fi or Bluetooth protocol Raspberry Pi will receive alerts from mobile app and relay it to the motor to turn on and rotate the prop arm
+* Raspberry Pi 3 B+:  Using Wi-Fi or Bluetooth protocol Raspberry Pi will receive alerts from mobile app and relay it to the motor to turn on and rotate the prop arm
 * Android mobile phone: Samsung Galaxy S4 used to download and test the OucHH app